-Part 1

-You are playing with a friend a variant of the Nim game.
+- a) You are playing a variant of the Nim game with a friend.
 There are initially 21 sticks on the table.
-Players take turns.
-In a turn, they can either remove 1 or 3 sticks from the table.
-Also, if there is an even number of remaining sticks, they can remove half of them.
-If a player cannot remove any stick, they lose.

-You can assume that both players play optimally.
+The two players take turns.
+In a turn, a player can either remove 1 or 3 sticks from the table.
+Additionally, if there is an even number of remaining sticks, they can remove half of them.
+If a player cannot make a valid move, i.e. cannot remove any stick, they lose. - You can assume that both players play optimally.
 How can you model this as a recursion problem?
 Do you want to start, or make your friend start?

-Part 2

-We now play the same game with a new set of rules.
-There are now 3 stacks of sticks, with respectively 13, 21 and 42 sticks, and any player can only remove sticks from one chosen stack.
-Also, if at any time all the stacks have the same number of sticks, the last player having made a move loses.
+Can you also think of a way to speed up the recursive approach using dynamic programming? - b) We now play the same game with a new set of rules. - There are now 3 stacks of sticks, with 13, 21 and 42 sticks, respectively.
+In each move, the player chooses a single stack, and removes sticks from it according to the rules of the previous game.
+If at any time all the stacks have the same number of sticks, the last player having made a move loses.